Unsafe Probabilities and Risk Contours for Stochastic Processes using Convex Optimization: Conclusion

 \section{Conclusion}

 This paper presents a method to analyze the probability of unsafety for stochastic processes by forming \acp{LP} in occupation measures.
 These \acp{LP} are upper-bounded by the moment-\ac{SOS} hierarchy of \acp{SDP}, yielding a convergent sequence of bounds to the true probability of unsafety.
 Modification of the objective leads to the development of visually interpretable risk contours for use in analysis and motion planning.
-The presented method can be used for any stochastic process satisfying assumptions A1-A8 (compactness, described by generators, having a polynomial description).
+The presented method can be used for any stochastic process satisfying Assumptions A1-A8.
 Future work involves finding redundant constraints to refine and improve the unsafe-probability bounds.
-Other work includes extension to Conditional Value-at-Risk-minimizing stochastic control methods.
+Other work includes \rw{ developing convex reformulations of risk-sensitive stochastic control methods}.